Late capitalism: Initial use of the term

-Different modern uses
+Later modern uses

 The use of the term "late capitalism" to describe the nature of the modern epoch existed already for four decades in continental Europe, before it began to be used by academics and journalists in the English-speaking world — via English translations of German-language Critical Theory texts, and especially via Ernest Mandel's 1972 book Late Capitalism, published in English in 1975.
 Mandel's new theory of late capitalism was unrelated to Sombart's theory, and Sombart is not mentioned at all in Mandel's book.

 For many Western Marxist scholars since that time, the historical epoch of late capitalism starts with the outbreak (or the end) of World War II (1939–1945), and includes the post–World War II economic expansion, the world recession of the 1970s and early 1980s, the era of neoliberalism and globalization, the 2008 financial crisis and the aftermath in a multipolar world society.
 Particularly in the 1970s and 1980s, many economic and political analyses of late capitalism were published.
 From the 1990s onward, the academic analyses focused more on the culture, sociology and psychology of late capitalism.

 According to Google Books Ngram Viewer, the frequency of mentions per year of the term "late capitalism" in publications has steadily increased since the 1960s.
-Sociologist David Inglis states that “Various species of non-Marxist theorizing have borrowed or appropriated the general notion of historical ‘lateness’ from the original Marxist conception of ‘late capitalism’, and they have applied it to what they take to be the current form of ‘modernity’.”
+Sociologist David Inglis states that "Various species of non-Marxist theorizing have borrowed or appropriated the general notion of historical 'lateness' from the original Marxist conception of 'late capitalism', and they have applied it to what they take to be the current form of 'modernity'."
 This leads to the idea of late modernity as a new phase in modern society.
 In recent years, there is also a revival of the concept of "late capitalism" in popular culture, but with a meaning that is different from previous generations.
 In 2017, an article in The Atlantic highlighted that the term "late capitalism" was again in vogue in America as an ironic term for modern business culture.